 13) Be happy

 Last but not least, is to be happy.
-You might think that because you’re his mama that you know everything about him but your baby is just as aware of your emotions as well.
+You might think that because you’re their mama that you know everything about them but your baby is just as aware of your emotions as well.

 Your baby can sense when you’re frustrated and stressed and this can have an affect on the whole breastfeeding experience.